 How does the Latissimus Dorsi Flap work?

 During surgery, the doctor removes a section of donor tissue from the mid-upper back and transplants it, along with its blood supply, to the chest area.
 Blood vessels of the donor tissue are tunneled beneath the skin.
 The tissues are then shaped to recreate a new breast.
 Because it is a rather complex procedure, the patient is asleep under a general anesthetic.

 What should I expect during recovery from Latissimus Dorsi Flap breast reconstruction?

 Patients typically spend 1 to 3 days recuperating in our facility.
 When they are discharged, they often need assistance around the house for a few days.
 Recovery lasts about three to six weeks.
 After that, revision and touch-up procedures may be scheduled several weeks later.

 After latissimus dorsi flap reconstruction is complete, later stages of breast reconstruction may include breast implant placement using a tissue expander, or reconstruction of the nipple and areola.

 Why should I choose UCI Plastic Surgery for Latissimus Flap breast reconstruction?

 Several plastic surgeons at UCI Plastic Surgery have a special focus on free flap breast reconstruction and the Latissimus Flap technique.
 Surgeons performing the procedure include Dr. Gregory R.D.
-Evans, Dr. Garrett A. Wirth and Dr. Keyianoosh Paydar.
+Evans and Dr. Keyianoosh Paydar.